xlucn/dmenu_drun/README.md

 ## Features

-- Rather fast loading (less than 0.1s should be negligible for majorities)
+- Fast enough loading (less than 0.1s should be negligible for most)
 - Options to show categories, generic name and command.
 This can let you match more info.
 - You can customize `dmenu` command as you like
   - If using `rofi -dmenu` as `dmenu` replacement, it will show icons!
-However, that seems just like `rofi -show drun`, why not reinvent some wheels, right?
+However, that seems just like `rofi -show drun`.
+Why not reinvent some wheels, right?
 - Considers lots of freedesktop standards (to decide whether to show an app)

 TODO:
 - Parse .menu and .directory files
+- tabulate output for dmenu